 - indirect costs =books and supplies, transportation, miscellaneous expenses, and loan fees.
 Indirect costs are typically not payable to the university, vary greatly from student to student, and are dependent on other factors.
 For instance, while average loan fees are always included in your budget, this indirect costs’ impact on you is dependent on whether or not you decide to accept a loan.

 If I decline a loan on my award offer, can I still receive those funds later?

-- Yes, for the Federal Direct Subsidized, Unsubsidized and PLUS loans; unless you received funds from a different source that replaced the loans previously declined.
+- Yes, for the Federal Direct Subsidized, Unsubsidized and PLUS loans; as long as you are maintaining satisfactory academic progress; unless you received funds from a different source that replaced the loans previously declined.

 How do I receive summer financial aid?

-- Be admitted to the university or accepted to your program of study
+- Be admitted to the university and accepted to your program of study

 - Complete any required Entrance Loan Counseling and Master Promissory Note at https://studentloans.gov/